Manfredo Fanti: Biography

 In the meanwhile Garibaldi had invaded Sicily with his Redshirts, and King Victor Emmanuel II decided at last that he too must intervene.

-Fanti was given command of a force of two army corps which invaded the Papal States, seized Ancona and other fortresses, and defeated the Papal army at Castelfidardo, where the enemy's commander, General Lamorciere, was captured.
+Fanti was given command of a force of two army corps which invaded the Papal States, seized Ancona and other fortresses, and defeated the Papal army at Castelfidardo, where the enemy's commander, General Lamoricière, was captured.
 In three weeks Fanti had conquered the Marche and Umbria and taken 28,000 prisoners.
 When the army entered Neapolitan territory, the king took the chief command, with Fanti as chief of the staff.

 After defeating a large Neapolitan force at Mola and organizing the siege operations around Gaeta, Fanti returned to the war office at Turin to further carry out reforms.
-He was instrumental in opposing Garibaldi's wishes to keep alive his volunteer-based army, with the backing of Prime Minister Cavour, and despite the early support of the king towards Garibaldi's ideas; in the end, the so-called Esercito Meridionale was disbanded, and of the 7'000 officers only as few as 1'700 were incorporated in the newly created, conscription-based Italian Army, despite Garibaldi's urgings to the contrary, which led to several clashes in Parliament.
-At the same time, Fanti looked with more favour to the admission of several officers of the defunct army of the Kingdom of the Two Sicilies.
-His harsh liquidation of Garibaldi's forces led to him being severely criticed by the parties of the Left.
+He was instrumental in opposing Garibaldi's wishes to keep alive his volunteer-based army, with the backing of Prime Minister Cavour, and despite the early support of the king towards Garibaldi's ideas; in the end, the so-called Esercito Meridionale was disbanded, and of the 7000 officers only as few as 1700 were incorporated in the newly created, conscription-based Royal Italian Army, despite Garibaldi's urgings to the contrary, which led to several clashes in parliament.
+At the same time, Fanti looked with more favour to the admission of several officers of the defunct Army of the Two Sicilies.
+His harsh liquidation of Garibaldi's forces led to him being severely criticised by the parties of the Left.

 When Cavour died, on 7 June 1861, Fanti resigned, and was no more actively involved in the Italian Army; his reforms were largely reversed by successive ministries of war leaning towards General La Marmora, despite his urgings to the contrary.
 However, his health was in decline, and he ultimately died in Florence on 5 April 1865.